 UPS’ 2013 Pulse of the Online Shopper study was recently released for download, offering valuable insight for ecommerce retailers into consumers’ attitudes on shipping, delivery, and the entire operations process.
-This study asked over 3,000 ecommerce consumers about everything from reasons why they abandon their carts, to what they expect when they click ‘buy’, to what improvements online retailers can make to their sites to improve the customer experience.
+This study asked over 3,000 ecommerce consumers about everything from reasons why they abandon their carts to what they expect when they click ‘buy’ to what improvements online retailers can make to their sites to improve the customer experience.
 Fascinating stuff for retailers, consumers, and suppliers in the industry like us!

 So what does this mean?
 Well, the most obvious takeaway is that free shipping not only encourages sales but also drives referrals, too.
-With that in mind, it’s never been more important than now for retailers to find ways to offer free shipping in some form or another.
+With that in mind, it’s never been more critical than now for retailers to find ways to offer free shipping in some form or another.

 Let’s back up: just because it’s called FREE shipping doesn’t mean you have to eat the total freight costs to send an order.
-There are several methods that savvy retailers use to either 1) recoup the cost of shipping from customers so it’s not really “free” or 2) get creative with ways to offer it without breaking the bank.
+There are several methods that savvy retailers use to either 1) recoup the cost of shipping from customers, so it’s not really “free,” or 2) get creative with ways to offer it without breaking the bank.
 Here are a few of our favorite strategies:

 - Free as part of a membership club: Think Amazon Prime.
-The annual/monthly fee ends up paying charges upfront in many cases.
+The annual/monthly fee ends up paying shipping charges upfront in many cases.

 - Free on certain items: Have super cheap products to ship or have a high-profit margin?
 Those make great “free shippers”!

 - Free to specific addresses: Have specific zip codes or shipping zones that offer the cheapest rates?
 Custom-tailor your visitors’ web experience so that only those with an IP address in that area see a “free shipping” offer.